kadojs/kado/doc/Database.md

 ## Class: DatabaseEngine
-`DatabaseEngine` extends `ConnectEngine` see [ConnectEngine.md](./ConnectEngine.md) for more engine management and more.
+`DatabaseEngine` extends `ConnectEngine` see [ConnectEngine](ConnectEngine) for more engine management and more.

 ### DatabaseEngine.connect()
 Must be extended and used to connect to underlying database.